AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 This section presents the method I did camera calibration.
 I designed a `CameraCalibrator`.
 During calibrating, it searches valid chessboard pattens from 9×6 to 2×2 from chessboard calibration images.
 The `CameraCalibrator` offers an `undistort` function to undistort camera images using calibrated matrixes.
 It also offers `save_matrix` and `load_matrix` methods.

-The code implemention can be found in [calibrate.py](LaneLineFinder/calibrate.py) and Section 1 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [calibrate.py](LaneLineFinder/calibrate.py) and Section 1 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 Here are examples of a calibrated chessboard image and a test image.